Bay City Capital

 Series B in 2008

-IDEV Technologies
+IDev Technologies

 Series C in 2008

-IDEV Technologies is an emerging growth medical device company focused on the development of products for endovascular and interventional applications.
-Currently, IDEV markets SUPERA, a novel self-expanding nitinol stent.
-Using a patented interwoven design, SUPERA offers improved flexibility, radial strength, and kink and crush resistance compared to other marketed stents.
-SUPERA is currently approved for use in the treatment of biliary strictures in the US.
-IDEV is currently enrolling patients in the SUPERB IDE trial to study SUPERA's safety and efficacy when used in the superficial femoral artery (SFA).
+IDEV Technologies is a medical device company dedicated to developing innovative products for endovascular and interventional applications, particularly in the fields of interventional radiology, gastroenterology, vascular surgery, and cardiology.
+The company markets SUPERA, a unique self-expanding nitinol stent designed with a patented interwoven structure that enhances flexibility, radial strength, and resistance to kinking and crushing.
+SUPERA has received approval for treating biliary strictures in the United States.
+Additionally, IDEV is actively enrolling patients in the SUPERB IDE trial to evaluate the stent's safety and efficacy for use in the superficial femoral artery.

 Aviir